HarStu/hsite/md/index.md

 My recent long-form writing is located [here](./essays.html)

 I'm currently looking for interesting work in NYC, preferably with a startup.
 You can find my resume [here](./public/HarrisonStuartResume.pdf).
-If you're a founder with an problem you think I'd enjoy working on, I'd love to do a short-term externship with you!
+If you're a founder who has a problem I might enjoy working on, I'd love to chat about doing a short-term externship with you!
 You can reach me at the email in my resume